 The range of wavefronts that can be corrected by a particular DM is limited by the actuator stroke and resolution, the number and distribution of actuators, and the model used to determine the appropriate control signals for the DM; the first two are physical limitations of the DM itself, whereas the last one is a limitation of the control software.
 The actuator stroke is another term for the dynamic range (i.e., the maximum displacement) of the DM actuators and is typically measured in microns.
 Inadequate actuator stroke leads to poor performance and can prevent the convergence of the control loop.
 The number of actuators determines the number of degrees of freedom that the mirror can correct for.
 Although many different actuator arrays have been proposed, including square, triangular, and hexagonal, most DMs are built with square actuator arrays, which are easy to position on a Cartesian coordinate system and map easily to the square detector arrays on the wavefront sensors.
-To fit the square array on a circular aperture, the corner actuators since the corner ones are not used).
-Although more actuators with the AOK1-UM01 or AOK1-UP01 has a 12 x 12 actuator configuration but only 140 actuators since the corner ones are not used).
-Although more actuators configurations, the additional fabrication complexity usually does not warrant that choice.
+To fit the square array on a circular aperture, the additional fabrication complexity usually does not warrant that choice.

 Figure 7 (left frame) shows a screen shot of a cross formed on the 12 x 12 actuator array of the DM included with the adaptive optics kit.
 To create this screen shot, the voltages applied to the middle two rows and middle two columns of actuators were set to cause full deflection of the mirror membrane.
-In addition to the software screen shot depicting the DM surface, quasidark field illumination was used to obtain a photograph of the actual DM surface when programmed to these settings (see Fig. 7, right frame)
+In addition to the software screen shot depicting the DM surface, quasidark field illumination was used to obtain a photograph of the actual DM surface when programmed to these setting (see Fig. 7, right frame)